particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 The Clean options remove the intermediate object files and built binaries.
 This option removes only the application intermediate files, leaving the Device OS binaries unchanged.
 You might want to do this if you are getting unexpected compile errors in your application.

-These are kept separate for each Device OS version, platform (Photon, P1, Electron/E Series, Argon, Boron, Xenon, etc.), as well as debug (monolithic) and non-debug (modular).
+These are kept separate for each Device OS version, platform (Photon, P1, Electron/E-Series, Argon, Boron, Xenon, etc.), as well as debug (monolithic) and non-debug (modular).

 ### Particle: Clean application & DeviceOS (local)

 The Clean options remove the intermediate object files and built binaries.
 This option removes both the application and Device OS intermediate files.

-These are kept separate for each Device OS version, platform (Photon, P1, Electron/E Series, Argon, Boron, Xenon, etc.), as well as debug (monolithic) and non-debug (modular).
+These are kept separate for each Device OS version, platform (Photon, P1, Electron/E-Series, Argon, Boron, Xenon, etc.), as well as debug (monolithic) and non-debug (modular).

 ### Particle: Clean application for debug (local)

 The Clean options remove the intermediate object files and built binaries.
 For debug (monolithic) builds this option removes all of the intermediate files for both your application and Device OS.

-These are kept separate for each Device OS version, platform (Photon, P1, Electron/E Series, Argon, Boron, Xenon, etc.), as well as debug (monolithic) and non-debug (modular).
+These are kept separate for each Device OS version, platform (Photon, P1, Electron/E-Series, Argon, Boron, Xenon, etc.), as well as debug (monolithic) and non-debug (modular).

 ### Particle: Cloud Compile